 - You have a temperature, are coughing up green mucus, finding it harder to breathe than normal and generally feel unwell

-Make sure you read the packet of any other medication or over-the-counter cough remedy before you use it as some can be dangerous to take in the first three months of pregnancy but safe in the second and third trimester, or vice versa.
+Make sure you read the packet of any other medication or over-the-counter cough remedy before you use it as some can be dangerous to take in the first 3 months of pregnancy but safe in the 2nd and 3rd trimester, or vice versa.
 Your local pharmacist as he or she will be able to provide you with information about what’s safe and suitable.

-“There really isn’t enough information on decongestant products like Vics, Olbas Oil and menthol, so it’s best to avoid them, particularly before 12 weeks.
-If you do need to use it, use it sparingly with a couple of drops on a hanky that you whiff every now and again,” says Lorraine Berry, registered midwife and natal hypnotherapist.
+“There really isn’t enough information on decongestant products like Olbas Oil and menthol, so it’s best to avoid them, particularly before 12 weeks.
+After that, use them sparingly with a couple of drops on a hanky that you whiff every now and again,” says Lorraine Berry, registered midwife and natal hypnotherapist.

-What are the natural remedies for coughs?
+What are the natural remedies for coughs in pregnancy?

 Midwife Karina’s top remedies to help relieve a persistent cough during pregnancy are: